PShlyundin/ldap_shell/README.md

     dacl_modify - Modify ACE (add/del).
 Usage: target, grantee, add/del and mask name or ObjectType for ACE modified. set_dontreqpreauth user true/false - Set the don't require pre-authentication flag to true or false. get_ntlm user - Shadow Credentials method to abuse GenericAll, GenericWrite and AllExtendedRights privilege write_gpo_dacl user gpoSID - Write a full control ACE to the gpo for the given user.
-The gpoSID must be entered surrounding by {}.
+The gpoSID attribute format is {value}.
 Misc
     add_computer computer [password] - Adds a new computer to the domain with the specified password.
-Requires LDAPS. del_computer computer - Remove a new computer from the domain. add_user new_user [parent] - Creates a new user. disable_account user - Disable the user's account. enable_account user - Enable the user's account.
+Requires LDAPS. del_computer computer - Remove a computer from the domain. add_user new_user [parent] - Creates a new user. disable_account user - Disable the user's account. enable_account user - Enable the user's account.